Freedom of Information (FOI)

 Routinely requested information and disclosure log

-2003-2013: ARPC has received no requests under the FOI Act 2013-2014: There was one FOI request, which was subsequently withdrawn due to the information being already available on ARPC’s website.
-ARPC will publish information to which ARPC provided access to, under the FOI Act.
+- 2003-2013 – ARPC received only one FOI request under the FOI Act 2013-2014 which was subsequently withdrawn due to the information being already available on ARPC’s website.

-The Public Interest Disclosure Act 2013 (PID Act) came into effect on 15 January 2014.
-The PID Act promotes integrity and accountability in the Australian public sector by encouraging the disclosure of information about suspected wrongdoing.
-It also protects people who make disclosures and requires that agencies take action.
+The Public Interest Disclosure Act 2013 (PID Act) promotes integrity and accountability in the Australian public sector by encouraging the disclosure of information about suspected wrongdoing.
+It protects public officials who make disclosures and requires that agencies take action.
 The emphasis of the scheme is on disclosures being made and investigated within government.
 The PID Act is not intended to replace existing processes for dealing with workplace grievances and misconduct, such as bullying and harassment, but rather to supplement them.
 For further information on ARPC’s PID Policy, including details on who can make a disclosure, what can be reported and how to do so, please read the ARPC Public Information Disclosure Policy.
 For further information about the Public Interest Disclosure Act 2013, see www.ombudsman.gov.au.

 Our workplace policies and plans